Tux-Exploration/tux-exploration/README.md

 # tux-exploration
 The main game.
 The license is GPL v3, however some stuff may be CC-BY-SA-4.0 or CC0.
-You should check the links in CREDITS.md.
+You should check the links in CREDITS.md

+How do I stop the github-pages actions thingy?
+I would really like to know how.